[Last updated January 10, 2016]

 Far-flung expert debunkery, I now believe, is the behavior of sophomoric cranks.

-I believe that now.
+I appreciate that now.
 But I did not always.
-And I think that is now a weakness of mine.
+And my professional trajectory suffered as a result.

 Lack of Deep Expertise in a Given Field